rosshatokay/ToasterJS/README.md

 # ToasterJS
 Create toaster notifications with a few lines of code.

-For quick examples and demos, head to [toasterjs.github.com](https://toasterjs.github.com/).
+For quick examples and demos, head to [Live site](https://rosshatokay.github.io/ToasterJS/).

 ## Installation

-You can install ToasterJS from a hosted version on [cdnjs](https://www.npmjs.com/package/jquery-modal):
+You can install ToasterJS from the repository:

 ```html
 <!-- Remember to include jQuery :) -->